Canadian Fire Rescue College

 The only fees that students may encounter that not included with their tuition are:

-• Available for purchase from the AFCA Bookstore in E-Book format - $108.
-The Print version can also be purchased there for $117.
+• Available for purchase from the AFCA Bookstore in print format - $156.17.

 IFSAC and Pro Board Certification fees: